 - Shoulder press

 Best of all: Bands are cheaper than a gym drop-in.
-Get a set of bands here for $6.99 (on sale from $9.99).
+Get a set of bands here.
 And when you get home, you can use the bands for an extra challenge on compound lifts and to add resistance while weight training, as well as help you train your pull-ups.

 Use these bands in similar ways that you use Pull-Up Bands, except these have the added convenience of handles.
 This can be helpful for pulling and pressing options, especially when you’re really pushing yourself.
 These come in three different resistance options (or get the full set) and are also super lightweight and compact.
 Throw them in your backpack or handbag.